kpe03/capstone-project/README.md

 We have also begun discussing whether we would like to create a UI that would allow users to set their preferences.
 It could potentially be used to set the priority levels for each condition.

+## Contributions and Practices
+If contributing:
+- Follow the coding style and conventions
+- Write variable, method, and class names to be descriptive
+- Write comments

+## Branching and Merging
+- For new features create a branch such as:
+`git checkout -b feature-name`

 ## Requirements To Run Code
 This code requires several different applications and software:

 ### Arduino IDE 2.3.4
 #### Libraries
 - Adafruit Unified Sensor by Adafruit